Teuvo Teräväinen: International play

 Teräväinen has represented Finland on several youth levels, most notably in the World Junior Championships.
 In the 2013 tournament, he scored 11 points, placing fourth in the tournament scoring.
 In the following year, he was named the captain of the team, leading Finland all the way to the final.
 In the final, Finland defeated Sweden 3–2 in overtime.
 Teräväinen assisted all three of Finland's goals and was the overall scoring leader of the tournament.

 After the Carolina Hurricanes failed to make the 2018 playoffs, Teräväinen was named to the Finnish roster to compete at the 2018 IIHF World Championship.

 Personal life

 Teräväinen has a younger brother and sister.
 His father is a dentist.
-His brother Eero is a defenceman with HIFK of the Liiga and previously played with the Lincoln Stars of the United States Hockey League (USHL) and with the Finland men's national under-18 ice hockey team at the 2017 IIHF World U18 Championships.
+His brother Eero is a defenceman with KooKoo of the Liiga and previously played with HIFK of the Liiga and with the Finland men's national under-18 ice hockey team at the 2017 IIHF World U18 Championships.
 His sister, Satu, appeared at the 2019 IIHF Women's World U18 Championship with the Finnish women's national under-18 ice hockey team and played with Kiekko-Espoo of the Naisten Liiga, most recently during the 2019–20 season.